MohamedMrj/big_data_and_cloud_computing_final_project/README.md

 - `preprocess.py`: Implements text preprocessing functions such as tokenization, stopwords removal, stemming, and lemmatization.
 - `visualize.py`: Provides functions to visualize sentiment distribution, model training history, and a confusion matrix of predictions.
 - `Components/get_video_comments.py`: A module to fetch comments from a specified YouTube video using the YouTube Data API.
-- `README.md`: This file, providing an overview and instructions for the project.
+- `README.md`: This file, provides an overview and instructions for the project.

 ## Dependencies
 This project requires Python 3.8 or later, with the following packages: